ray-project/ray/doc/source/data/data-internals.rst

 (usually held in the driver), while materialized blocks are stored as objects in Ray's shared-memory :ref:`object store <objects-in-ray>`.

-Generally speaking, the number of concurrently executing tasks will determine CPU utilization (or GPU utilization if using GPU transforms).
+Generally speaking, the number of concurrently executing tasks determines CPU utilization (or GPU utilization if using GPU transforms).
 The total heap memory usage is a function (determined by your UDF) of the number of concurrently executing tasks multiplied by the block size.
-The total number of materialized blocks in scope will determine Ray's object store usage; if this exceeds Ray's object store capacity, then Ray will automatically spill blocks to disk.
+The total number of materialized blocks in scope determines Ray's object store usage; if this exceeds Ray's object store capacity, then Ray automatically spills blocks to disk.
 Ray Data uses :ref:`streaming execution <streaming_execution>` to minimize the total number of materialized blocks in scope and therefore avoid spilling.

 .. image:: images/dataset-arch.svg